There are many teaching and tutoring jobs available online.

 Online tutors working for themselves charge between $30- $80 depending on qualifications and experience.
 Be prepared to start at the lower end of the range.

 You can market your business through your own website, use ads on job boards, create a social media presence, create a profile/advertise on lrngo.com (a learning marketplace), create an affiliate program, and of course, the best way to find students is by word of mouth.

 Before starting, you need to be clear about what you will teach, what age groups and how many hours you are going to work, and when.
 A contract will also be necessary to protect you and your students.
 Then you will need to produce your courses, always keep in mind the goals and expectations of the student.

 Another way of teaching online is with a blog.
 Although not often considered as a way to teach online, you can educate people interested in your field of expertise.
 This could be a hobby or anything you are passionate about.

 The virtual teaching business is thriving and growing quickly.
-There are many opportunities either to teach, if you have the qualifications, tutor with and without qualifications, create your own online course or to create a blog that educates people in a subject you are passionate about.
+There are many opportunities either to teach, if you have the qualifications, tutor with and without qualifications, create your own online course, or to create a blog that educates people on a subject you are passionate about.

-If you want to earn some extra money or even a full-time salary helping students better understand a topic you are expert in, then, online teaching is an opportunity you should look into.
+If you want to earn some extra money or even a full-time salary helping students better understand a topic you are an expert in, then online teaching is an opportunity you should look into.